Your current path:

 Mechanical time clocks are another classic method of recording working hours.
 These can still be found in many companies, although there are now also digitalized versions of the time clock.

 Mechanical time clocks still fulfill their purpose.
 However, the functions are very limited.
-Furthermore, real-time evaluation is not possible as the time cards are required for this.
+In addition, real-time evaluation is not possible as the time cards are required for this.
 Logically, however, these must remain in the time clock during working hours.

 In addition, mechanical time clocks are probably the worst method if there is also a field service that has to record the working time.
-After all, it’s difficult to take the time clock with you in the trunk of your car to punch the card on the move.
+After all, it’s difficult to take the time clock with you in the trunk of your car to clock in on the move.

 Stationary terminals

-In modern companies with a permanently installed working time recording mechanism, you will usually find stationary terminals.
+In modern companies with a permanently installed working time recording mechanism, stationary terminals are usually found.
 These basically replace the mechanical time clock.

 Stationary terminals work with digital working time recording.
-Employees only need to log in and out so that their working time is recorded.
-This is usually done via a chip.
+Employees only have to log in and log out for their working time to be recorded.
+This is usually done using a chip.
 However, it is also possible to work with biometric queries.
-A fingerprint or face scan is then required to log in and out.
+In this case, a fingerprint or face scan is required for logging in and out.

 Stationary terminals also have the same problem as the mechanical time clock in that they are not mobile.